What is 1.48304 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 148304 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 148304 are: 1 2 4 8 13 16 23 26 31 46 52 62 92 104 124 184 208 248 299 368 403 496 598 713 806 1196 1426 1612 2392 2852 3224 4784 5704 6448 9269 11408 18538 37076 74152 148304